DeltadexGame/Launcher/README.md

 # Launcher v0.1.0
-This repo comprises the source code and assets for Team 10's Launcher for the Team Project Module, 3rd Year UCC Computer Science.
+This repo comprises the source code and assets for Team 10's Launcher for the Team Project Module, 3rd Year Computer Science at UCC.

 ## Development Phases

-1. Initial Mockups
+#### 1. Initial Mockups
 InVision Studio was used to create the initial mockups of the launcher's numerous screens, including the home, login, signup, and latest cards screens.
 Animations were also used, which I planned to convert to CSS transitions later on.

-2. Choosing A Library
+#### 2. Choosing A Library
 Initially, I decided to use Rust's webview crate, which would allow the application to utilize the user system's webview, but high DPI was not supported.